Make a Difference

 Community Engagement

-RMFI stewardship days are great team building activity, a wonderful educational experience, highly rewarding, and a lot of fun.
-If your school, place of work, or other type of group has multiple people that would like to volunteer together, RMFI provides opportunities to incorporate your group on our community stewardship days posted on our calendar or will work with you to schedule a custom group workday!
-Custom scheduling is best for group sizes between 10 and 25 and we request a time commitment of between 4-7 hours between the hours of approximately 8am and 3pm.
-Our preferred days for group scheduling are Tuesdays through Sundays.
-If your group's size or scheduling don't quite fit within these parameters, please ask us and we will see what we can fit.
+RMFI stewardship days are great team-building activities and a way for teams to give back to the Pikes Peak Region in a highly rewarding opportunity.
+If your place of work, or other type of business group has multiple people who would like to volunteer together, RMFI provides opportunities to schedule a custom group workday for just your team!
+Custom scheduling is best for group sizes between 10 and 40, and we request a time commitment of at least 4 hours between the hours of approximately 8am and 3pm between Tuesday and Saturday.

 Group Stewardship Interest Forms

-To successfully submit, download the form that best represents your group, fill it out, and email to Calla Balliett at [email protected].
-Please note, these are interest forms only and do not guarantee availability, nor do they fill the place of online registration documents.
+To successfully submit, download the form that best represents your group, fill it out, and email to Calla at calla@rmfi.org.
+Please note that these are interest forms only and do not guarantee availability, nor do they fill the place of online registration documents.

 Need More Info?

-If you're interested in volunteering either as an individual or as a group and need more info, don't hesitate to email Calla Balliett at [email protected].
+If you're interested in volunteering either as an individual or as a group and need more info, don't hesitate to email Calla at calla@rmfi.org.

 Other Ways To Volunteer